 Dating back to 1480, the castle suffered devastating damage in the 1956 earthquake and much of it tumbled into the sea.
 Today, it serves mainly as the most popular place to watch the sunset each night.

-Then we waited.
-And waited.
+Then we wait.
+And wait.

-So we drink wine and enjoy the view until gradually the sun began to glow a deep orange as it sank into the sea.
+So we drink wine and enjoy the view until gradually the sun begins to glow a deep orange as it sinks into the sea.

 Oia sunset?
 Check.

-A lazy day
+A lazy honeymoon day in Imerovigli

 This is Santorini honeymooning 101, folks.

-Last day in Greek paradise
+Last day in Greek honeymoon paradise

-The island is so unbelievably gorgeous, just like I always dreamed it would be and I’m so glad I saved Santorini for my honeymoon.
+Santorini is so unbelievably gorgeous, just like I always dreamed it would be.
+And I’m so glad I saved this beautiful Greek island for my honeymoon.

-First stop on the official RTW itinerary…Colombia!
+First stop on the official RTW itinerary…Cartagena, Colombia!